 Bangers and Mash with Onion Gravy, a true British classic that pretty much sums up what comfort food is all about.
-Enjoyed throughout the year, but even more on Bonfire Night, this recipe is truly amazing!
+Enjoyed throughout the year, but even more on Bonfire Night, this recipe is a family-favourite dinner.

-If you wonder what bangers actually means, they are actually sausages.
+If you wonder what bangers mean, they are actually sausages.
 Where does this Bangers and Mash recipe come from?
 The term bangers is said to come from the bang noise the sausages made when fried in a pan.